 6. What are the implications of entering into a Benami Transaction ?

 - Attachment and Confiscation of Benami Property:

-As we’ve seen above, there is a complete embargo on entering into Benami Transactions.
+As we have seen above, there is a complete embargo on entering into Benami transactions.
 Therefore, if X purchases a property in the name of ‘Y’, it quite clearly a Benami Transaction and X cannot file a suit seeking the recovery of the property back from Y. Any such suit would be barred by law and capable of being rejected at the very threshold.
-However, does this mean that Y, who was a willing partner to this illegality, continues to enjoy the property.
-The Answer is No. Under the 1988 Benami Law regime there were no specific provisions for attachment and confiscation of such properties.
+However, does this mean that Y, who was a willing partner to this illegality, continues to enjoy the property?
+The Answer is, No. Under the 1988 Benami Law regime there were no specific provisions for attachment and confiscation of such properties.
 However, the 2016 Amendments provide for an elaborate process for attachment and confiscation of such properties.
 Therefore, now, apart from the disability attached to recovery of such a property at the behest of someone claiming to be the real owner, Benami Property is also liable to attachment and confiscation under the Benami Act.